Felt-tip marker mode

 03

-Add the hinge
+Define the front and hinge

 Doodle tip: Keep the hinge chunky and simple.
 Tiny hardware disappears fast in a marker drawing.